NathanDunning/Visualising-Transport-Networks/M2_Architecture/project_architecture.md

 Network latency can occur with bad and no internet connection as it will be hosted on a platform that requires internet access.

 #### 4.3.2 Business Logic
-The business logic is the process which manages outward and inward communication from the backend.
-This involves the databases which acquire the data from loaded CSV files.
-The database then ensures that data is processed and consequently provided to the web application.
+The business logic is the process which manages outward and inward communication from the databases to the user interface of the web application.

 Performance is dependent on the number of queries being executed and from what parts of the web application.
 Negative performance can also occur with greater datasets, which can occur as we are provided more data from multiple different sources.

-High latency can occur is there are any issues with the Java Database Connectivity
+High latency can occur is there are any issues with the Java Database Connectivity.

+#### 4.3.3 Data Storage
+The data will be stored in a database and will be synchronised to the web application via the business logic process.

+Performance is dependent on how much data is loaded.
+Latency can occur due to this as it needs to process through all data points.

 ### 4.4 Physical